zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/docker/build.md

 Another way is to create multi-architecture images.

-With multi-architecture images the user can run the image on any architecture and Docker will autoamtically get the correct image.
+With multi-architecture images the user can run the image on any architecture and Docker will automatically get the correct image.

 Continue the learning path to learn about multi-architecture images.